richiehydra/richiehydra/README.md

 **About Me!**

 - 👨🏽‍💻 I’m currently a ISE Undergrad student at NMIT, Banglore
-- 🌱 I’m currently exploring Lens protocol with a big interest
+- 🌱 I’m currently exploring Defi with a big interest
 - 🤔 My interest lies in  Web2.0 , Web3.0 , Android Stuffs , Codings Stuffs
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [richiehydra22@gmail.com].